It is said that M

-A Parian stone doll with painted crossed eyes
+A Parian doll with painted crossed eyes

-Crossed arms, arched back and toes pointed upwards
+Crossed arms, arched back with toes pointed

 This tale is true

-For I saw with my own eyes
+for I saw with my own eyes

 The tell-tale signature of M

-Carved inside the marble quarry of Paros.
+carved inside the marble quarry of Paros.

 After her entombment,